Call me vain, but I do not like pain. Bees are beautiful and admirable creatures that are quite serious about defending their territory.

 Short of an iron suit of armor, I was fully covered yet I got quite a number of stings.

-I noticed at some point there were about 10 bees on the inner part of my wrist and with all of them concentrated on one spot, I got a healthy dose of venom right on the pulse.
+At some point, I noticed about 10 bees on the inner part of my wrist, and with all of them concentrated on one spot, I got a healthy dose of venom right on the pulse.
 The aftermath was not pretty.

 Even though I had been stung before, this felt particularly painful because of how sensitive that area is.